 Alachua County Salvation Army assistance programs.

-While numerous social services and referrals are offered by the Salvation Army, the non-profit does focus on addressing basic needs such as housing, food and homeless prevention.
-The amount and type of assistance administered varies throughout the course of the year, but hundreds of lower income and struggling families from Gainesville and across Alachua County Florida will generally use their services every month, including the low cost Family Store.
+While numerous social services and referrals are offered by the Salvation Army, the non-profit does focus on addressing basic needs such as housing, food, rent assistance and homeless prevention.
+The amount and type of emergency assistance administered varies throughout the course of the year, but hundreds of lower income and struggling families from Gainesville and across Alachua County Florida will generally use their services every month, including the low cost Family Store.

 Providing housing assistance and homeless prevention is always a goal.
 However this this is easier said than done.
 There are a number of monthly requests for rental assistance and eviction prevention, however the Salvation Army does have limited resources.
 They try to help as they are able to.

 Some of the housing type resources available in Florida may include emergency shelters, group homes, and other types of short term, transitional living centers.
 The locations will provide those that qualify with housing on a temporary basis for varying amounts of time.
 The Salvation Army will try to serve the homeless and recently evicted in Alachua County by providing food, case management and overnight lodging.

 A goal is self-sufficiency, so the centers offer counseling, educational and vocational services to destitute individuals and homeless families for extended periods.
 Social workers work with clients to address long-term specific issues of youth for whom family care is undesirable or unavailable.
 Some of the other services available can include counseling, education, basic health care and specific job training.
 This is all done in an effort to meet the basic needs of such groups as emancipated minors, pregnant teens, the unemployed, and wards of the juvenile court.